iaBIH/synth-md/README.md

-                ├── datasets: All downloaded census and preprocessed files will be saved here │       ├── map: required for map charts ├── output: All generated datasets will be saved here when run the tool ├── rare_disease_datasets: Contains our results and copy of all original downloaded and used files │   ├── census
+                ├── datasets: All downloaded census and preprocessed files will be saved here │       ├── map: required for map charts ├── output: All generated datasets will be saved here when run the tool ├── RDdata: Contains our results and copy of all original downloaded and used files │   ├── census
                 │   │   ├── map
                 │   │   └── usaAge2020-2021